 On November 7, 2000, Nevada voters approved Question 9, amending the states’ constitution to recognize the medical use of marijuana — effectively removing state-level criminal penalties on the use, possession and cultivation of medical marijuana (also referred to as medical weed, medical pot or medical cannabis) by patients who have written documentation from a state-licensed physician that marijuana may alleviate his or her condition.

-Question 9 has been codified into the Nevada Revised Statutes (NRS) 453A.120.
+Question 9 has been codified in the Nevada Revised Statutes (NRS) 453A.120.
 Under Nevada medical marijuana law, only a person with a qualifying debilitating medical condition who has obtained a valid Nevada Medical Marijuana Program card (also referred to as medical marijuana card) is exempted from criminal laws of the state for engaging in the medical use of marijuana.
-Patients or their primary caregivers may legally possess no more than one ounce of usable marijuana, and may cultivate no more than seven marijuana plants, of which no more than three may be mature.
+Patients or their primary caregivers may legally possess no more than one ounce of usable marijuana and may cultivate no more than seven marijuana plants, of which no more than three may be mature.

 Patients in Nevada diagnosed with one of the following severe, debilitating, or life-threatening medical conditions, are afforded legal protection under the Nevada Medical Marijuana law, as per Ballot Question 9: